mikelReinanArcardo/buhay-backend/readme.md

 - The UP NOAH dataset is pre-loaded and does not require manual setup.
 - Modify the `host` and `port` in the `fastapi` command if needed to match your environment.
-- Ensure the `db_env.py` file is correctly configured for database access.
+- Ensure the `.env` file is correctly configured for database access.
 - Route requests with a location outside Quezon City could result to an incorrect route data since flood data is limited to Quezon City only.

 ---